A blend of carrots, cucumber, and jalapenos is quickly pickled in an Asian-flavored brine that is the perfect balance of sweet, salty, and spicy.

-Just like Pickled Red Onions, these Asian Pickled Vegetables add dimension to tacos, lettuce wraps, sandwiches, and stir-fries.
-I love to top Vegetarian Lettuce Wraps or pork sandwiches with Asian-Inspired Pickled Veggies for a punch of flavor.
+Just like Pickled Red Onions, these Asian-Style Pickled Vegetables add dimension to tacos, lettuce wraps, sandwiches, and stir-fries.
+I love using them to top Vegetarian Lettuce Wraps or pork sandwiches for a punch of flavor.

 Lately, I have been on this trend of pickling, which is a type of preserving fresh vegetables as well.
 The technique I use is quick and can be done in small batches and adds incredible flavor to so many dishes.

 Quick Pickled Vegetables can also be referred to as Refrigerated Pickles--or Refrigerated Pickled Vegetables.
 Basically, quick pickling is a process of bringing vinegar, water, sugar, and seasonings to a boil and pouring over thinly sliced produce.
 The produce sucks up the liquid and flavor and within a short period of time, an immense amount of flavor is added to whatever you choose to pickle.

 Quick pickled vegetables are stored in the refrigerator for up to one month and can be used relatively quickly after making.

 What vegetables are best for pickling?

 You can truly pickle just about any sturdy, fresh vegetable.
 Carrots, cucumbers, cauliflower, peppers, beans, jalapenos, onions, cabbage, etc.